Stock events for Alector, Inc. (ALEC)

 ALEC’s Geographic footprint

 Alector, Inc. is headquartered in South San Francisco, California, USA.
-Its operations are global, conducting multinational clinical trials across North America, Europe, Australia, and potentially other regions.
+While its core operations are based in South San Francisco, its operational reach is global, driven by the need to conduct multinational clinical trials across North America, Europe, Australia, and potentially other regions.

 ALEC Corporate Image Assessment